montross50/passport-consumer/README.md

-## Laravel Artisan Commands Helper.
+## Laravel Passport Consumer.

 [![Latest Version on Packagist][ico-version]](https://packagist.org/packages/montross50/passport-consumer) [![Software License][ico-license]](LICENSE.md)
 [![Build Status](https://img.shields.io/travis/montross50/passport-consumer.svg?branch=master&style=flat-square)](https://travis-ci.org/montross50/passport-consumer)
 [![Total Downloads](https://img.shields.io/packagist/dt/montross50/passport-consumer.svg?style=flat-square)](https://packagist.org/packages/montross50/passport-consumer)

-This package will add some helpful commands to artisan.
-These commands are primarily used in development to reduce typing and increase productivity.
+This package lets you consume laravel passport local or remote with either the password grant flow or the authorization code flow.
+The aim is to allow you to focus on your app and leave oauth to passport and the consumption of said oauth to this package.

 ### Installation